Anthony Quinn (rugby league): Playing career

 In round 1 of the 2002 NRL season he made his NRL debut for the Newcastle Knights against the Northern Eagles.
 He scored a try on debut.

 In the 2005 NRL season, Quinn made 18 appearances for Newcastle as the club endured one of the worst seasons on the field as the club finished last on the table.

 At the end of 2006, after playing 103 games for the Knights, Quinn signed a three-year contract with the Melbourne Storm.
 In his first year at the Storm, he played in the Storm's 2007 NRL Grand Final win over the Manly-Warringah Sea Eagles and scored 2 tries in the match.
 In 2010, the 2007 premiership that Quinn won with Melbourne was stripped for major and deliberate breaches of the salary cap.

 In 2008, Quinn played in the Storm's 2008 World Club Challenge defeat by Leeds.

 In 2008, Quinn played in his second grand final, the 2008 NRL Grand Final defeat by the Manly-Warringah Sea Eagles.

 In round 7 of the 2009 NRL season, Quinn injured his neck and had surgery so he could continue his career.

 In 2010, Quinn scored a try in Melbourne's 2010 World Club Challenge win over Leeds.

 In November 2012, Quinn re-joined the Newcastle Knights to trial for a contract.

 On 7 January 2013, Quinn signed a one-year contract with the Newcastle Knights starting in the same year.

 On 6 September 2013, Quinn re-signed with the Newcastle club on a one-year contract.
 On 24 January 2014, Quinn announced his retirement due to injury.
 In 2014, Quinn was signed up as an Australian Apprenticeships Ambassador for the Australian Government.

 Representative career

 In 2006, Quinn made his representative debut after being selected for Country Origin in the annual City vs Country Origin match.

 In 2008, Quinn was selected for New South Wales in Game 1 of the State of Origin series to play Queensland.
 He scored the first 2 tries of the match and went on to play in the next 2 games of the series.

 In August 2008, Quinn was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup, however didn't make the final cut.

+Post playing

+After retiring from the NRL, Quinn joined the RLPA as the Player Engagement Manager.
+Quinn works with the NSWIS (New South Wales Institute of Sport) as Athlete Wellbeing and Engagement Advisor.